Shafique Wilson

-Shafique Wilson (born June 22, 2001) is a Canadian soccer player.
+Shafique Christopher Wilson (born June 22, 2001) is a Canadian soccer player who plays for Finnish Ykkösliiga club Mikkelin Palloilijat.

 College career

 In 2019, Wilson began attending Florida Atlantic University, where he was a member of the men's soccer team, but did not make any appearances.

 In 2021, he transferred to the University at Albany, SUNY, where he joined the men's soccer team.
 He made his debut on September 10, 2021, recording a clean sheet in a 1-0 victory over the Lafayette Leopards.
 In October 2022, he was named the America East Conference Co-Defensive Player of the Week.
 At the end of 2022, he received Academic All-District honours.
 At the end of 2023, he was named to the America East All-Academic team and again received Academic All-District honours.

 Club career

 In 2022, Wilson played with the Woodbridge Strikers in League1 Ontario.
 In 2023, he played with Fort Wayne FC in USL League Two, making six appearances, helping them to win the Valley Division.

 In March 2024, he signed a professional contract with Toronto FC II in MLS Next Pro.
 He made his debut on September 29, 2024, against Chattanooga FC.
 Toronto FC II exercised Wilson's contract option following the 2024 season.

+In April 2026, Wilson signed with Finnish club Mikkelin Palloilijat in the second tier Ykkösliiga.
+He made his debut on June 14, in a 2-2 draw with HJK Helsinki.